Jump to:

 Birdiegal/Shutterstock

-Peak season, from December to mid-April, is generally the best time to visit Curacao overall with great weather, lively festivals, and lots of attractions to check out.
+The best time to visit Curacao is during Peak season, from December to mid-April.
+Here, you’ll experience great weather, lively festivals, and lots of attractions to check out.

 The peak season from December to mid-April sees highs from 87F to 89F, but constant ocean breezes and lower humidity make it feel a little cooler and very pleasant.